-Those who successfully complete both the Specialised Tutor training course and an apprenticeship become eligible to register as Community Tutors with The Social and Health Education Project and to deliver courses through its Community Education for Health and Well-being Programme.
-Many tutors also work in the Community Education sector through the ETBs.
+Those who successfully complete both i) at least one SHEP Tutor training course and ii) the SHEP Apprenticeship Programme become eligible to register as Community Tutors with The Social and Health Education Project and to facilitate (or co-facilitate) courses in that topic area on SHEP’s ‘Community Education for Health and Well-being Programme’.

-For further information on tutor training, contact The Social and Health Education Project, Village Centre, Ballincollig, Co.
-Cork.
+For further information on tutor training, contact The Social and Health Education Project, Ardfoyle Avenue, Ballintemple, Cork.Phone: (021)-466 6180